DANLOPAND/gta4-rtx/README.md

 - Ability to create overrides for translated game lights (change position, color, intensity etc.)
 - Vehicles now feature two headlights and two rear lights instead of a single, centered ones
 - Dynamic emissive surfaces work (vehicle lights, building-windows, shops etc.)
-- Dynamic wetness that works similar to the original game (only outdoors and with falloff on angled surfaces + raindrops)
+- Dynamic wetness that works similar to the original game
+  (only outdoors and with falloff on angled surfaces + raindroplets/impacts)
+- Raindroplets on vehicles and character clothing
 - Working vehicle dirt and livery
 - Modification of remix runtime variables based on current timecycle settings
 - Mobilephone works (but it is 3D and currently scales with the camera fov)